thenexthub/Codira/docs/TextFormatting.rst

-   localization that does away with dynamic format strings altogether, so that all format strings are fully statically-checked and some of the same formatting primitives can be used by localizers as by fully-privileged Swift programmers.
+   localization that does away with dynamic format strings altogether, so that all format strings are fully statically-checked and some of the same formatting primitives can be used by localizers as by fully-privileged Codira programmers.
 This approach would involve compiling/JIT-ing localizations into dynamically-loaded modules.
-   In any case, that will wait until we have native Swift dylibs.
+   In any case, that will wait until we have native Codira dylibs.